9Chapter 9 - The Linear Regression Model - Introduction

 R^2=1-\frac{SSE}{SST}

-If R^2=0.50 this means that the model explains 50% of the total Y variance.
+If R^2=0.50, the model explains 50% of the total variance of Y.

 An important statistic is the “variance” of the conditional mean Y, also called the variance of the model.
 This variance of the model equals to the variance of the regression errors.